asonj/TechCheck/README.md

 Visit `localhost:8080/user/sign-up` and create a new account.

-Add your email to the .env `ADMIN_EMAIL` variable.
+Add your email to the `ADMIN_EMAIL` variable locatead within `/.env`.

 Refresh the page and you will be up and running.

 ## Deployment